SomtochiAma/atlas-interview/README.md

 Atlas interview repository

 ## This is a famous question!
-Javascript was the language used for solving the algorithm
+Javascript was the language used for solving the algorithm.
+So the key is to understand